 The second estimator of the asymptotic covariance matrixis called Hessian estimator and it is computed as

 Under some regularity conditions, the Hessian estimator is also a consistent estimator of .

 Again, we do not provide an entirely rigorous proof (for which you can see Newey and McFadden - 1994) and we only a sketch the main steps.
 First of all, under some regularity conditions, we have thatwhere has been replaced by because, being a consistent estimator, it converges in probability to .
 Now, since the sample is IID, by the Law of Large Numbers we have thatBy the information equality, we haveTherefore,Because matrix inversion is continuous, by the Continuous Mapping theorem we have which is what we needed to prove.

-The third estimate of the asymptotic covariance matrixis called Sandwich estimate and it is computed aswhere is the OPG estimate and is the Hessian estimate.
+The third estimator of the asymptotic covariance matrixis called Sandwich estimator and it is computed aswhere is the OPG estimator and is the Hessian estimator.

 Also the Sandwich estimator is a consistent estimator of .